 Certificate of Achievement in Automotive Technology - Auto Maintenance & Light Repair Emphasis

-This 75-credit associate's degree program in automotive technology is taught by ASE master-certified technicians.
+This 74-credit associate's degree program in automotive technology is taught by ASE master-certified technicians.
 The curriculum includes classes in engine repair, brakes, automatic transmissions and automotive electricity.
-In addition to coursework, students participate in an internship that complements their classroom learning with industry experience.
 Students who complete the program are prepared to take multiple ASE exams.